bendkill/mp4writer/README.md

 * matplotlib
 * ffmpeg

-After installing these dependencies, clone this repository and add it to your `PYTHONPATH` with
+After installing these dependencies, you can add this repo to your `PYTHONPATH` with
 ```
 export PYTHONPATH=PATH_TO_MP4WRITER:$PYTHONPATH
 ```